 Bring your camera, your love of history, and your sense of adventure when you plan your visit to Paris.
 Some of the most intriguing parts of the city were shaped by the Romans, the Gauls, and the French Revolution.

 If you are in a bit of a time crunch, look for tours that will touch on many of the historical places in the city instead of wandering through the streets learning on your own.
-And to save energy for walking and exploring, be sure to stow your heavy items and backpacks.
+To save energy for walking and exploring, be sure to stow your heavy items and backpacks.
 Keep the bag burden light and see as much as you can!

 We’ve started our guide with the Louvre Museum, a place that every visitor to Paris will want to include in their sightseeing.
 Find convenient luggage storage near the Louvre and start your day off right.